ecmwf-ifs/dwarf-p-cloudsc/README.md

 [Loki install instructions](https://git.ecmwf.int/projects/RDX/repos/loki/browse/INSTALL.md).
 _Please note that the in-house "volta" machine needs some manual workarounds for this atm._

-Once Loki and CLAW are installed, the following build flags enable the demonstrator build targets:
+Once Loki and CLAW are installed and activated via `source loki-activate`, the following build flags enable the demonstrator build targets:
 ```
 # For general use on workstations with GNU
 # Please note that OpenACC needs to be disable with GNU,